Same-sex marriage in Coahuila: Legislative action

 On 5 March 2013, Congressman Samuel Acevedo Flores from the Social Democratic Party introduced bills to the Congress of Coahuila to legalize same-sex marriages and adoption by same-sex couples.
 On 11 February 2014, the Congress approved the adoption bill with a vote of 23 in favor and two against; however, debate on same-sex marriage continued.
 On 8 August 2014, the Congress again began discussions regarding same-sex marriage.
 The bill passed 19–1 on 1 September.
 It was signed by Governor Rubén Moreira Valdez, and took effect on 17 September 2014.
 The first couple to marry were Jesus Covarrubias Monsivais and Luis Reyes Soto in Saltillo on 20 September.
-Article 139 of the Family Code now reads: Marriage is the union of two people who consent to establish a common life based on affection, respect, equal treatment, and mutual support, and who freely, responsibly, voluntarily, and in an informed manner make reproductive decisions that align with their life plan, including the possibility of procreating or adopting.
+Article 139 of the Family Code now reads: Marriage is the union of two people who consent to establish a shared life based on affection, respect, equal treatment, and mutual support, and who freely, responsibly, voluntarily, and in an informed manner make reproductive decisions that align with their life plan, including the possibility of procreating or adopting.
 (Note: El matrimonio es la unión de dos personas que consienten en realizar una comunidad de vida basada en el afecto, respeto, igualdad de trato y ayuda mutua, y toman de manera libre, responsable, voluntaria e informada, las decisiones reproductivas que se ajustan a su proyecto de vida, incluida la posibilidad de procrear o adoptar.)